-These options are targeted at the maintenance and restoration of areas of wetland that are dominated by reeds.
+This option is targeted at the maintenance and restoration of areas of wetland that are dominated by reeds.
 Many sites have been degraded through water extraction, drainage, lack of management and pollution.
 By re-introducing appropriate management techniques and ceasing damaging practices this option restores degraded reedbeds and associated fauna.

-Creation of reedbeds (HQ05)
+WT7 Creation of reedbeds